The Crossing Land – Truly Sustainable – A One Class Camp

 Landcare and canoeing: our Woodville Landcare project is on a farm adjacent to The Crossing but across the Bermagui River!
 On the short canoe trip to the Woodville Landcare Project, students compare the natural forest on one side of the river to the regeneration on the other; learn about the impact of agriculture; and witness the importance of native forest.
 They then get to contribute to the restoration of a NSW coastal forest which links two national parks.

 Canoe journey to Bermagui: Bermagui is 7km from The Crossing by river.
 It’s a fantastic journey through a beautiful estuarine environment.
-We recommend this for students from Canberra/Wollongong who can leave The Crossing by canoe on the final morning (approx. 9am) then depart Bermagui by coach (approx. 1pm) to return to school by 5pm.
+We recommend this for students from within the Canberra to Wollongong range who can leave The Crossing by canoe on the final morning (approx. 9am) then depart Bermagui by coach (approx. 1pm) to return to school before 5pm.

-Adventurous journey: adventurous journeys at The Crossing are one or two nights of remote camping.
-This can be supported by our camping trailer.
-Our qualified and experienced staff faciltiate high quality educational experiences that skirt the edge of the Black Summer fire where students witness firsthand the devastation of uncontrollable bushfires.
-We also walk through beautiful unburnt rainforest gullies and coastal wilderness.
-Students can learn navigation on our off-track walks while they develop leadership and teamwork skills.
+Adventurous journey: adventurous journeys at The Crossing are usually one or two nights of remote camping but can be longer.
+This can also be supported by our camping trailer and 4WD.
+Our qualified and experienced staff facilitate high quality educational experiences.
+We walk through beautiful unburnt rainforest gullies and coastal wilderness but also visit the edge of the Black Summer fires to enhance student learning and understanding of extreme climate events.
+Students can learn navigation as part of the off-track sections of walks we design as they develop leadership and teamwork skills.

-Sustainability presentations: the practical sustainability education component of our programs is reinforced by a series of age-appropriate presentations on topics such as: climate reality, local impacts of the Black Summer Fires, Permaculture and sustainable design, and more.
+Sustainability presentations: practical sustainability education is reinforced by a series of age-appropriate presentations on topics such as: climate reality, local impacts and responses to the Black Summer Fires, permaculture, sustainable design, and habitat regeneration.

 Frequently asked questions